• Sign Up

 The Henderson County Water District continues the tall task of repairing its leaky system, water infrastructure throughout the county that is still leaking about 40% of the water it buys, HCWD Superintendent Mark Julian told the Henderson County Fiscal Court Tuesday morning.

-In a HCWD July report, the district bought 52,825 gallons from the Henderson Water Utility, while it sold 30,407 and 383 gallons were used for other purposes, Julian said.
-He said the total water loss was 22,035 gallons, representing a 41.71% water loss and a water loss cost of $69,379.40.
+In a HCWD July report, the district bought 52.825 million gallons from the Henderson Water Utility, while it sold 30.4 million, Julian said.
+He said the total water loss was 22 million gallons, representing a 41.71% water loss and a water loss cost of $69,379.40.

 In June, the water district lost 34.09% of the water it bought before being delivered, and that equaled a $49,687.50 water loss cost, according to a graph Julian presented Tuesday.